-Dimensions may be added to a results visualization to annotate the length of features in the model or distances as shown in Figure 41.
+Dimensions may be added to a results visualization to annotate the length of features in the model or distances as shown in Figure 48.
 Dimensions may be shown or hidden by going to the View menu and selecting or deselecting Show Dimensions.
+Go to File > Preferences > Dimensions and Precision, to adjust the total precision of the dimension.

-Figure 41.
+Figure 48.
 Dimensions